TPN

 Indications for TPN

-- Severe gastrointestinal disorders including complete bowel obstruction and paralytic ileus
+- Complete bowel obstruction and paralytic ileus

 - Severe acute necrotizing pancreatitis requiring complete bowel rest

-- Malabsorption syndromes including radiation enteritis and refractory celiac disease
+- Malabsorption syndromes, including radiation enteritis and refractory celiac disease

-- Post-surgical patients awaiting return of bowel function
+- Post-surgical recovery while bowel function returns

 - Premature neonates requiring nutritional support within the first 24 hours of life